yutingcxiang/newsfeedr/README.md

    rake start
    ```

-Enter the url in your browser:
+Navigate to the url in your browser:

    ```
    http://localhost:3000/